1964

 1972-1982

-Innovations for brands and cities
+Innovations for brands and cities1972

 JCDecaux revolutionizes the advertising panels by replacing all the sheet metals by back-lit panels.